basho/basho_docs/source/languages/en/riakts/using/activating.md

 ```

-##Viewing Table Scheme
+##Viewing Table Schema

-To view the table scheme use the following command:
+To view the table schema use the following command:

 ```sh
 riak-admin bucket-type status »TABLE NAME«